zx70/Carousel-CP-M-Tools/README.md

 1983 Sources of the CP/M Tools by Carousel MicroTools

 The 'runsys' folder contains the sources for the common runtime environment.
+The 'sh' folder contains the sources for the shell environment.

 Carousel MicroTools Inc. was a company formed by Phil Scherrer, Deborah Scherrer, Sam Penny, and Tom Strong to produce and distribute a version of the Software Tools for microcomputers.